Creatine Monohydrate 101: What It Is and How to Use It

 How to Take Creatine Monohydrate

 The simplest evidence-backed approach is a steady daily dose.
-Most research points to 3 to 5 grams per day, taken every day, including rest days.
-Consistency is what fills and maintains your muscle creatine stores over the course of a few weeks, so the habit matters more than any single dose.
+Most research lands on 3 to 5 grams a day, taken every day, rest days included.
+Consistency is what fills and then maintains your muscle creatine stores over a few weeks, so the habit counts for more than any single serving.

 Loading is optional.
-Some people start with roughly 20 grams per day, split into four smaller servings, for 5 to 7 days to saturate their stores faster, then drop to the standard 3 to 5 grams.
-Loading can get you to full stores in days rather than weeks, but it is not required, and a simple daily dose reaches the same place with less fuss and less chance of stomach upset.
+Some people kick off with roughly 20 grams a day, split into four smaller servings, for 5 to 7 days to saturate their stores faster, then drop back to the standard 3 to 5 grams.
+Loading gets you to full stores in days rather than weeks, but it isn't required, and a plain daily dose arrives at the same place with less fuss and less chance of an upset stomach.

 Timing is flexible.
-The total daily amount and your consistency matter far more than the exact hour you take it.
-Many people take creatine around their workout simply because it is easy to remember, but morning, evening, or with a meal all work.
-Mixing is easy too: creatine monohydrate dissolves into water, juice, or a protein shake, and slightly warm liquid helps it go into solution.
+The total daily amount and your consistency matter far more than the exact hour.
+Plenty of people take creatine around their workout simply because it's easy to remember, but morning, evening, or with a meal all work fine.
+Mixing is no trouble either.
+Creatine monohydrate dissolves into water, juice, or a protein shake, and slightly warm liquid helps it go into solution.
 Pairing it with a meal or a carb-containing drink is a reasonable habit, though not strictly necessary.

 Shop: Muscle Support Creatine